phone-icon 02 4249 2860

 Rice milkVaalia yoghurt drinkCow’s milk, yoghurt, custard, soy milk

 The GI of a food can change depending on what it’s eaten with.
 Adding fats or proteins to carbohydrate-rich foods slows digestion and lowers the overall GI.
 For example, white potatoes mashed with milk or butter have a lower GI than when eaten alone.
-Adding avocado to crackers or cooking potatoes with olive oil can also be beneficial.
+Adding avocado to crackers or cooking potatoes with olive oil are other examples of this principle.

-Rounding out meals with protein, vegetables, and healthy fats not only improves nutrition but also reduces the glycaemic load.
-This is an essential component of managing Diet and Acne effectively.
+Rounding out meals with protein, vegetables, and healthy fats can contribute to a balanced diet and also helps reduce the glycaemic load.
+This is an important consideration for those exploring the relationship between diet and their skin.

 Dairy, Chocolate, and Their Role in Diet and Acne